tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-with ashman's involvement in Aladdin being cut short by his death certain Concepts he held for the project ended up dropped or Modified by the studio one major change was the elimination of the character of Aladdin's mother for whom Ashman had written the song proud of your boy to declaring her love for her son no matter how he lives his life this owed to maternal love attempted to tell Aladdin not to be ashamed of himself or want to be someone else just to make people accept him its message isn't exactly subtle so of course Disney cut it although Aladdin became an orphan in the final version of the film would it be a Disney movie if there weren't orphans his self-hatred and desire to become someone else still figur strongly into the narrative he pretends to be Prince Ali in order to find a new life in which he is welcomed and adored by Society instead of being called down to the lowest a street rat Aladdin must learn to accept himself for who he is before the narrative can reach its conventional happy ending
+<mark>With Ashman's involvement in *Aladdin* being cut short by his death, certain concepts he held for the project ended up dropped or modified by the studio.
+One major change was the elimination of the character of Aladdin's mother, for whom Ashman had written the song, "Proud of Your Boy," declaring her love for her son no matter how he lives his life.
+This ode to maternal love attempted to tell Aladdin not to be ashamed of himself or want to be someone else just to make people accept him.
+Its message isn't exactly subtle,</mark> so of course Disney cut it. <mark>Although Aladdin became an orphan in the final version of the film</mark> (would it be a Disney movie if there weren't orphans), <mark>his self-hatred and desire to become someone else still figure strongly into the narrative.
+He pretends to be Prince Ali in order to find a new life in which he is welcomed and adored by society instead of being called down to the lowest, a street rat.
+Aladdin must learn to accept himself for who he is before the narrative can reach its conventional happy ending. </mark>

-some producers of Aladdin have claimed the queer coding in the film was entirely accidental and in fact it's so subtle that a lot of people don't pick it up but with ashman's involvement writing the songs and helping to develop the story after being diagnosed with AIDS knowing it might be his last project I'm willing to bet that the coding is there on purpose
+Some producers of *Aladdin*<sup>who?</sup> have claimed the queer coding in the film was entirely accidental, and in fact it's so subtle that a lot of people don't pick it up.
+But with Ashman's involvement writing the songs and helping to develop the story after being diagnosed with AIDS, knowing it might be his last project, I'm willing to bet that the coding is there on purpose.

 </james>
 <from {% include citation for=page.cite.plagiarized.tinker_belles at="p.149"%}>

-Ashman’s involvement in Aladdin was cut short by his death, and certain concepts he held for the project ended up dropped or modified by the studio.
+<mark>Ashman’s involvement in Aladdin was cut short by his death, and certain concepts he held for the project ended up dropped or modified by the studio.
 One major change was the elimination of the character of Aladdin’s mother, for whom Ashman had written a song, “Proud of Your Boy,” declaring her love for her son no matter how he lives his life.<sup>45</sup> This song of love attempted to tell Aladdin not to be ashamed of himself or want to be someone other than himself.
-The song’s message to homosexuals obviously lies close to the surface.
-Although Aladdin became a loner in the final version of the film, his self-hatred and desire to become someone else still figures strongly in the narrative.
+The song’s message to homosexuals obviously lies close to the surface.</mark><mark> Although Aladdin became a loner in the final version of the film,</mark> <mark>his self-hatred and desire to become someone else still figures strongly in the narrative.
 He pretends to be “Prince Ali” in order to find a new life in which he is welcomed and adored by society instead of being labeled a “street rat.”
-Aladdin must learn to accept himself for who he is before the narrative can reach its conventional happy ending.
+Aladdin must learn to accept himself for who he is before the narrative can reach its conventional happy ending.</mark>

 </from>
 </compare>